Introduction

 DevOps is a set of practices and tools that aims to automate and integrate the processes between software development and IT operations.

-With DevOps, teams can:
+With this approach, teams can:

 - Build software faster